Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 At 120 miles long, 20 miles wide, and 800 feet deep, Palo Duro Canyon is considered the Grand Canyon of Texas.
 With its red and orange striations weaving through the rock, it’s the second-largest canyon in the U.S.

-If you prefer to stay near the park, be sure to check out nearby Doves Rest Cabins, located a couple of miles outside the actual park.
+If you prefer to stay near the park, check out nearby Doves Rest Cabins, located a couple of miles outside the park.

 Palo Duro State Park is at 11450 State Highway Rd.
 5 in Canyon.
 Open daily, adult admission (12+) is $8.
 Advance reservation is required for park entry.

 Starting in 1933, Bastrop welcomed two CCC companies, 1805 and 1811.
 Each cleared the underbrush and then reseeded areas over-cut by lumber operations.